ib619/Group7_design_project/Control_Subsystem/README.md

 This folder contains the main control program along with the control interface APIs for the Drive and Energy subsystems.

+The control program requires a config.h file with the credentials and settings for the WiFi network and MQTT broker (elaborated on later)

 ### Folders
 ##### Control_program
 This folder contains the Arduino project for the ESP32.
 The main file is called control_program.ino and the project folder comes with all the custom libraries required.
-Compile and install this program onto the rover's ESP32.
+Compile and install this program onto the rover's ESP32 with the following settings:

 Board Settings:
 * Board: ESP32 Dev Module